 The main thing I’ve been unhappy about with this new device is the fact that the database handling seems to be really flaky.
 I had my Aura for four years and never had a problem with it, but this new one has randomly corrupted its own database multiple times over the last few days.
 Since the only way to fix this is to reset the device and logging in is a hassle (especially since I don’t use any of the online features anyway), I wanted to figure out how to bypass the sign-in process entirely.

-insert into user
+insert or replace into user

 Click “File/Open Database”, browse to your ereader, and select .kobo/KoboReader.sqlite